JoshW1ll1ams/Time-Schedule/README.md

 The user can then type into the input sections to add text, once they click the add button this entry is saved to local storage.

+The user will also be able to remove there entries at anytime by deleting the entry and clicking add.

 # Screenshot of deployed application
 ![Image of site](/Images/DeployedApplication.png/?raw=true)